-This current series leading up to Valentine’s Day is all about love and how that love can translate to estate planning.
+In the lead up to Valentine’s Day, I’m exploring here on the blog how love can translate to estate planning.
 Thus far we’ve covered the best V-Day gift to give your spouse, advice on where to store your estate plan (and it’s not a chocolate heart box!), and how an affinity for football makes understanding estate planning easy.
 Romance and gift guides aside, this #PlanningForLove series would be incomplete without featuring the love for your pet.

 Let’s be for real for a minute.
 The relationships we have with our pet(s), be they a dog, cat, amphibian, pocket piglet, parrot, or pony are some of the most comforting and consistent.
 Who else will lick your face, eat snacks out of your hand, demand belly rubs, or get the most Instagram likes?
 Our pets are a part of our family and it only makes sense to include them in estate planning documents and decisions concerned with the continued care for our loved ones.

 The best way to include your furry and feathered friends in your estate plan is with an animal care trust (sometimes known as a pet trust).
 This is a special kind of trust different from a living revocable trust or an inter vivos trust.
 An animal care trust specifically provides for the care of your pet in the event that something were to happen to you.
 In the trust you’ll likely want include the following information:

 - Sufficiently identify your pets and include a provision that describes your pets as a class through phrasing such as “the pet(s) owned by me at the time of my death or disability.”

 - Describe your pet’s standard of living, care, and include any regular and special instructions.
 You can get as specific or general as you want at this point.
 For example, if your bird only likes a particular brand/type of food, or your dog thrives when she plays catch once a day, this can be specified in a trust agreement.
 If you want your pet to visit the veterinarian for check-ups three times a year, this can also be written in.